 Everything You Should Know About Breast Implants, Pregnancy and Breastfeeding

-Breast Augmentation surgery appeals to many New Yorkers who would like to change the size or shape of their breasts.
+Breast Augmentation surgery appeals to many women who would like to change the size or shape of their breasts.
 However, women often worry about the procedure’s effect on breastfeeding and future pregnancies.
 It’s important to understand the risks and benefits while avoiding common myths.

 Your breasts will probably grow larger when you become pregnant.
 If a breast contains an implant, this temporary change won’t damage it.
 You can rest assured that pregnancy and the process of giving birth don’t have any significant impact on implants.